 ...and you feel your hair stand on end, lightning is about the strike!
 Squat low to the ground on the balls of your feet.
 Place your hands on your knees with your head between them.
 Make yourself the smallest target and minimize contact with the ground.
 Stay away from trees and other tall objects.
 If you are in the woods, find the shortest trees to seek shelter underneath.
 If you can hear thunder, then lightning may strike in or near your location.
 Rules of thumb, including the "30/30" rule, may not apply to all situation.
 Bottom line?
-When Thunder Roars, Go Indoors!
+When Thunder Roars, Go Indoors; if you see a flash, "dash" inside.